seksha/HACK_MINDS/README.md

-**TITTLE**:-
-Design a telemedicine application that enables virtual consultations between patients and healthcare professional
+                              **Design a telemedicine application that enables virtual consultations between patients and healthcare professional**

 **DESCRIPTION**:-